-If you intend to settle in Germany with your children, their education will definitely be one of your main concern, especially if you are going to work.
+If you intend to settle in Germany with your children, their education will definitely be one of your main concerns, especially if you are going to work.
 To whom should you entrust your children during your working hours and when you have to go out?
-Note that working parents can choose from various child care services such as nurseries, kindergartens, child minding services, etc. You can inquire on these with your friends in the country or with the closest local administration office to your place of residence.
+Note that working parents can choose from various childcare services such as nurseries, kindergartens, child minding services, etc. You can enquire about these with your friends and colleagues, or with the closest local administration office to your place of residence.

 Bear in mind that your choice will largely depend on your child's age and your financial means.